-Good rains in February meant that the weir overflowed for the first time since December 2017 and continued rainfall in July, August and December 2020 including January to August 2021.
+Good rains in February meant that the weir continues to overflow from January to November 2021 and December to February 2022.
 As a result we have seen an increase in water quality.

 Figures 1 and 2: Water flowing in the Tooloom Creek and over the Tooloom Falls and Weir April 2021